Pay as you go caps

 But generally, pay as you go with weekly capping does not exceed the price of a 7 Day Travelcard and it is likely to prove better value.
 With pay as you go, you only pay for days on which you travel, which in some weeks might turn out to be less than you intend.
 With a 7 Day Travelcard you always pay for the equivalent of five days' travel.

 If you travel from a station listed below on a weekday, between the touch in time and 09:30, you're charged a peak pay as you go fare.
 However, your journey will count towards an off-peak cap.

 |Slough (contactless only)||09:20|

 |Maidenhead (contactless only)||09:18|

 |Twyford (contactless only)||09:10|

-If you've been charged more than the cap for one day of travel in Zones 1-6, we'll automatically refund the difference.
+If your total fares have reached more than the cap for the span of zones your travel covered during one day of travel, we'll automatically subtract the difference.

 We check weekly caps around the end of each week, taking into account the innermost and outermost zones over the week as a whole.
 So your total fares for the week could be automatically reduced, as with daily capping, and this could occur on, for example, the Friday or Saturday.